Augmented Superfield Approach to Nilpotent Symmetries in the Modified Version of 2D Proca Theory: Preliminaries: local gauge symmetries in the modified version of Proca theory

 Let us begin with the Lagrangian density (${\cal L}_0$) of a Proca theory (with a mass parameter $m$) in any arbitrary D-dimensions of spacetime.
-This can be expressed as follows:
+This can be expressed in an explicit form as follows:

 Here $F_{\mu\nu} = \partial_\mu A_\nu - \partial_\nu A_\mu$ is derived from the 2-form $F^{(2)} = d A^{(1)} = [(dx^\mu \wedge dx^\nu)/2!]\; F_{\mu\nu}$ where $d = dx^\mu \partial_\mu$ (with $d^2 = 0$) is the exterior derivative and the 1-form $A^{(1)} = dx^\mu A_\mu$ defines the vector boson $A_\mu$.
 In physical four (3+1)-dimensions of spacetime, the bosonic field $A_\mu$ has three degree of freedom and $m$ has the dimension of mass in natural units (where $\hbar = c = 1$).
-In the massless limit (i.e. $m \to 0$), we obtain the 4D Maxwell Lagrangian density from (1) which respects the gauge invariance under the transformations:
+In the massless limit (i.e. $m = 0$), we obtain the 4D Maxwell Lagrangian density from (1) which respects the $U(1)$ gauge invariance under the transformations:

 where $\Lambda$ is the local gauge parameter.
 It is evident that, in the Proca theory, the gauge symmetry transformations (2) are lost because of the presence of mass term.
-In some sense, a Proca theory is a generalization of the Maxwell's theory as the latter is the massless ($m \to 0$) limit of the former (where the usual $U(1)$ gauge symmetry is respected).
+In some sense, a Proca theory is a generalization of Maxwell's theory as the latter is the massless ($m = 0$) limit of the former (where the usual $U(1)$ gauge symmetry invariance is respected).

-By exploiting the Stueckelberg's formalism, one can restore the gauge symmetry (2) for the original Lagrangian density (1) where the field $A_\mu$ is replaced by $A_\mu \mp \frac{1}{m}\,\partial_\mu \phi$.
-As a consequence, we obtain the following Stueckelberg Lagrangian density
+By exploiting the Stueckelberg formalism, one can restore the gauge symmetry (2) for the original Lagrangian density (1) where the field $A_\mu$ is replaced by $A_\mu \mp \frac{1}{m}\,\partial_\mu \phi$.
+As a consequence, we obtain the following Stueckelberg's Lagrangian density